My Home Page with Links to My Other Book Reviews

 1995 (H) 230p

-This work may explain what wantons do what they do.
-As I read this, Peter Marin’s “ritual ignorance” phrase kept popping in my mind.
-This contains the immoralist tendencies that make psychology such a joy.
-Deci thinks it is our responsibility not to have responsibilities.
-He argues against duty because it is not intrinsically interesting enough.
-This world view sees humans as merely outer directed by controlling measures or outer directed by “friendly” persuasion.
+This work may explain what wantons do what they do, but it contains the immoral tendencies that make psychology such a joy.
+Deci thinks our responsibility is not to have responsibilities.
+He argues against duty because it is not intrinsically interesting.
+This world view sees humans as outer directed by controlling measures or outer directed by friendly persuasion.
 Where is the self-direction?
-This is typical Alfie Kohnism.

 Human Motivation by David McClelland

-Years ago a fascinating and disturbing article appeared in The Atlantic Monthly around the time The Atlantic last had a worthwhile article.
-It was about the theory of psychology espoused by David McClelland, who has since died.
-His theory attributes three important motives to humans: Power, efficiency and affiliation.
+Years ago, around the time The Atlantic last had a great article, a fascinating and disturbing article about the theory of psychology espoused by McClelland appeared in The Atlantic Monthly.
+McClelland attributes three important motives to humans: Power, efficiency, and affiliation.
 All three can be altered.
 He argued that humans should increase their efficiency motive while reducing or channeling their power motive.
-The power motive often is preoccupied with keeping or increasing status, instead of changing things in the world.
+The power motive is preoccupied with keeping or increasing status, instead of changing the world.

-Unfortunately, I have been unable to come up with a copy of this book.
-Oh, well.
+Unfortunately, I have been unable to find a copy of this book.

 Multiple Intelligences

-I don’t care whether there are one, seven, eight, 54 or forty trillion intelligences.
+I don’t care whether one, seven, eight, 54, or forty trillion intelligences exist.
 This book is about as beneficial as a book exploring how many types of two wheel vehicles exist.

 Building Classroom Discipline —C.M.
 Charles

 Now in its sixth edition, this work keeps getting better.
 Charles provides a general overview of most of the discipline contenders.
-It contains a ton of ideas to entertain.
+It contains a ton of ideas to entertain, use, or reject.

 Symbols by Allen Pease